stephram/movie-info/README.md

 # movie-info

-Generated using AWS SAM CLI.
+The basics of this project were generated using AWS SAM CLI.

 ```bash
 .